Lola Shoneyin: Education and career

 At the age of six, she went to boarding school in the UK, attending Cargilfield School, Edinburgh; The Collegiate School, Winterbourne, Bristol, and Fettes Junior School in Edinburgh.
 Returning to Nigeria after her father was imprisoned by the then military government, she completed her secondary education at Abadina College.
 She later earned her BA (Hons) degree from Ogun State University in 1994/95.

 Shoneyin's early writing consists mainly of poetry and short stories.
 Early examples of her work appeared in the Post Express in 1995, which features a short story about a Nigerian woman who leaves her husband for an Austrian woman.
 This story initiated dialogue about homosexuality within a Nigerian context.

 Her first volume of poetry, So All the Time I was Sitting on an Egg, was published by Ovalonion House, Nigeria, in 1998.
 Shoneyin attended the renowned International Writing Program in Iowa, USA, in August 1999 and was also in that year a Distinguished Scholar at the University of St. Thomas (Minnesota).

 Her second volume of poetry, Song of a Riverbird, was published in Nigeria (Ovalonion House) in 2002.
 While living in England, she obtained a teaching degree from London Metropolitan University in 2005.

 Shoneyin completed her first novel in 2000.
 Her second novel, Harlot, received some interest, but the story of a young girl growing up in colonial Nigeria to make a fortune as a "Madame" remains unpublished.
-Shoneyin moved on to her third novel, The Secret Lives of Baba Segi’s Wives, which was published in 2010.
-It was adapted as a stage play by Rotimi Babatunde and it showed in te Arcola Theatre in London.
+Shoneyin moved on to her third novel, The Secret Lives of Baba Segi's Wives, which was published in 2010.
+It was adapted as a stage play by Rotimi Babatunde and it showed in the Arcola Theatre in London.

 Cassava Republic Press, Nigeria, published Shoneyin's third poetry collection, For the Love of Flight, in February 2010.
 Mayowa and the Masquerades, a children’s book, was also published by Cassava Republic, in July 2010.

-Shoneyin has also written for newspapers, including The Scotsman, The Guardian, and The Times on issues such as racism, Nigeria's tradition of polygamous marriage, the Nigerian terrorist group Boko Haram and the elections of now President Muhammadu Buhari.
+Shoneyin has also written for newspapers, including The Scotsman, The Guardian, and The Times on issues such as racism, Nigeria's tradition of polygamous marriage, the Nigerian terrorist group Boko Haram and the elections of now former President Muhammadu Buhari.

 She is the founder and Director of Book Buzz Foundation, a non-governmental organization established in 2012 for the promotion of arts and culture within local and global spaces.
 She co-founded Infusion, a popular monthly gathering for music, art and culture in Abuja, Nigeria.
 Shoneyin served as a judge of the 2018 Caine Prize for African Writing.
 She also runs the publishing imprint and bookshop Ouida Books in Nigeria.

 Private life

-Her first marriage lasted a short 40 days and is now remarried to medical doctor Olaokun Soyinka, son of Nobel laureate Wole Soyinka for 22 years.
+Her first marriage lasted a short 40 days.
+She is now married to medical doctor Olaokun Soyinka, son of Nobel laureate Wole Soyinka and has been with him for 22 years.
 She currently lives in Lagos with her husband and four children (2 boys and 2 girls).